scipy-lectures/scientific-python-lectures/intro/matplotlib/matplotlib.rst

 ====================

-Matplotlib benefits from extensive documentation as well as a large community of users and developpers.
+Matplotlib benefits from extensive documentation as well as a large community of users and developers.
 Here are some links of interest:

 Tutorials
 ---------